 |hits per scan:|

-RUS-1 (abbrevation of Radio Ulavlitel Samoljotov, Kyrillic: РадиоУлавливатель Самолетов, i.e. radio- aircraft-catcher), second name “Reven” («Ревень») war the first attempt in the forces of the former Sovjet Union to use electromagnetic waves for detecting of aircrafts.
-It was developed by the Scientific Research and Test Institute of Communications of the Red Army (Kyrillic: Научный исследовательско испытательный институт связи Красной Армии).
-Manufacturer was the Laboratory of Electrophysical Measurements (Kyrillic: Лаборатория Электрофизических Измерений, ЛЭФИ) in Minsk.
+RUS-1 (abbrevation of Radio Ulavlitel Samoljotov, Cyrillic: РадиоУлавливатель Самолетов, i.e. radio- aircraft-catcher), second name “Reven” («Ревень») war the first attempt in the forces of the former Sovjet Union to use electromagnetic waves for detecting of aircrafts.
+It was developed by the Scientific Research and Test Institute of Communications of the Red Army (Cyrillic: Научный исследовательско испытательный институт связи Красной Армии).
+Manufacturer was the Laboratory of Electrophysical Measurements (Cyrillic: Лаборатория Электрофизических Измерений, ЛЭФИ) in Minsk.